wsonger0129/horizon-air/README.md

-# senior-design-project
+# HorizonAir
-senior design project w max and andrew
+by Andrew Muntek To, Maxwell Hsieh, and Whitney Songer